-I discovered that written assignments on most of the steps are very compatible with online sponsorship.
-I received the assignments by email after having them properly explained.
-It was up to me to get on with it and have the assignment finished by the deadline that Vitek set me.
+I discovered that written assignments on the steps are ideal for online sponsorship.
+I received the assignments by email after having them adequately explained.
+It was up to me to finish the assignments by Vitek’s deadline.

 It usually took about a week to complete each assignment.
 My fourth step took longer.
-Probably more than a month.
-Vitek gave me a definite deadline for step four.
-This was helpful because it gave me the incentive to get on with it.
+More than a month for sure.
+Vitek gave me a definite deadline for step four, which was helpful because it incentivized me to get on with it.

-I have one very pleasant memory of our step work together.
-After I finished step four, I actually flew to Poland for a week to share my fifth step with him.
-I always liked Poland and it was a great experience to go to some AA meetings when I was there.
+I have one delightful memory of our step work together.
+After finishing step four, I flew to Poland for a week to share Step Five with him.
+I always liked Poland, and it was a great experience to go to some AA meetings when I was there.
 I was amazed at how strong AA was in Poland and how much it had grown since the collapse of communism.

-Vitek also favours online sponsorship because it discourages what he sees as a potentially unhealthy dependency between sponsor and sponsee.
+Vitek also favors online sponsorship because it discourages what he sees as a potentially unhealthy dependency between sponsor and sponsee.
 I couldn’t just call him if I was having a bad day.
 He gave me the practical tools to help me have a good day.
 It was up to me to apply his suggestions or not.